 At Physiocare Blacktown we believe quality assessment and accurate diagnosis are the foundations for determining the appropriate treatment for any injury.

-In 2013, Physiocare Seven Hills is introducing a new service for patients suffering dizziness, vertigo or balance problems.
+In 2013, Physiocare Seven Hills (formerly Blacktown) is introducing a new service for patients suffering dizziness, vertigo or balance problems.

 “Dizziness” is a term used to describe everything from feeling faint and light-headed to feeling unsteady or weak.
 Dizziness that gives you the sense that your surroundings are spinning or moving is called “vertigo”.